gohugoio/hugo/docs/content/en/_index.md

 features:
   - heading: Blistering Speed
     image_path: /images/icon-fast.svg
-    tagline: What's modern about waiting for your site to build?
+    tagline: What’s modern about waiting for your site to build?
     copy: Hugo is the fastest tool of its kind.
 At <1 ms per page, the average site builds in less than a second.

   - heading: Robust Content Management
     image_path: /images/icon-content-management.svg
     tagline: Flexibility rules.
-Hugo is a content strategist's dream.
+Hugo is a content strategist’s dream.
     copy: Hugo supports unlimited content types, taxonomies, menus, dynamic API-driven content, and more, all without plugins.

   - heading: Shortcodes
     image_path: /images/icon-shortcodes.svg
-    tagline: Hugo's shortcodes are Markdown's hidden superpower.
+    tagline: Hugo’s shortcodes are Markdown’s hidden superpower.
     copy: We love the beautiful simplicity of markdown’s syntax, but there are times when we want more flexibility.
 Hugo shortcodes allow for both beauty and flexibility.

   - heading: Built-in Templates
     image_path: /images/icon-built-in-templates.svg
     tagline: Hugo has common patterns to get your work done quickly.
     copy: Hugo ships with pre-made templates to make quick work of SEO, commenting, analytics and other functions.
-One line of code, and you're done.
+One line of code, and you’re done.

   - heading: Multilingual and i18n
     image_path: /images/icon-multilingual2.svg